 First, there were developers.
 And then software development got more challenging, more complex, less straightforward.
 That resulted in the emergence of a new “combo” discipline – DevOps.
-DevOps was seen as a medium for fuelling software teams into supercharged IT powerhouses.

 DevOps was introduced to improve collaboration.
 It is a working culture that smashes the conventional siloes between software development, quality assurance, and operations teams, empowering all application life-cycle stakeholders to work collectively – from conception to design, development, production, and support.

 But all is not what it seems in the world of DevOps.
 DevOps puts pressure on teams to deliver faster releases while scaling with demand.
 On this path, the cloud is one of the significant resources needed to make a DevOps environment run smoothly.
 And this is where the challenge lies.

 DevOps fast-tracks the growth in cloud infrastructure needs far beyond what conventional application development methods may have required.
 As the organization shifts from monthly to daily releases, the infra needs keep scaling, often in an unplanned manner.